microsoft/playwright/docs/src/api-testing-java.md

 }
 ```

-See experimental [JUnit integration](./junit.md) to automatically initialize [Playwright] objects and more, thanks to fixtures.
+See experimental [JUnit integration](./junit.md) to automatically initialize Playwright objects and more.

 ## Prepare server state via API calls